ivobeerens-nl/blog/content/blog/2012/07/add-hp-drivers-vib-to-vmware-update-manager-vum/index.md

 [![image](images/image_thumb5.png "image")](images/image5.png)

 Using the  HP VIB depot is great way of keep your HP server up-to-date with the latest HP bundles.

-More information can be found HP VIB bundle site found here.

-Update July 20 2012 : Viktor van den Berg tested the above configuration and found out that this only works with new  installations.
-For existing installation you need to create an additional Host Patch Baseline.
-Viktor explains this on his cool blog found here [here.](http://www.viktorious.nl/2012/07/17/updating-your-hp-drivers-with-VMware-update-manager/)